 Breast enlargements and lifts are usually done as outpatient procedures in a hospital or outpatient surgery center.
 An overnight stay in the hospital is not needed unless there are complications during surgery.
-The surgery takes 1 to 2 hours.
-General anesthesia is usually used, although local anesthesia or an epidural may be used in some cases.
+General anesthesia is typically used, although local anesthesia or an epidural may be used.

 What To Expect After Surgery